Statement Of Firm Policies

 - Confidentiality and Conflicts

-Because of our breadth and diversity of practice, other present or future clients of the firm inevitably will have contacts with you.
+Because of our breadth and diversity of our practice areas, other present or future clients of the firm may have contacts with you.
 Accordingly, to prevent any future misunderstanding and to preserve the firm’s ability to represent you and our other clients, we confirm the following understanding about certain conflicts of interest issues: unless we have your specific agreement that we may do so, we will not represent another client in a matter that is substantially related to a matter in which we represent you and in which the other client’s position is adverse to yours.
-We understand the term “matter” to refer to transactions, negotiations, proceedings, and other representations involving specific parties.
+We understand the term “matter” to refer to transactions, negotiations, legal proceedings, and other representations involving specific parties.

 - Document Retention

 We maintain electronic records of all client files and destroy (by shredding) all paper documents related to the matter within seven (7) days after a document has been received and digitally preserved in portable document format (PDF).
 If you wish to receive the original paper copy of all file documents, you should notify us immediately of your desire.
 Our policy of destroying original paper documents does not apply to signed wills, trust agreements, deeds, etc., and these original documents will either be retained by us in safekeeping or returned to you.
 After we conclude our services, upon your request, we will deliver to you a PDF copy of your files provided your account is fully paid.
 The firm typically retains files digitally for a period of seven years following the conclusion of the representation (determined either by the conclusion of the relevant legal process or by the termination of the attorney‐client relationship, whichever occurs first).
 Client is entitled to possession of the file in PDF at any time prior to destruction, but understands and agrees that the file may be destroyed in accordance with the firm’s file destruction guidelines.